samarjeetpatankar/facebook-clone/README.md

 - Protected routes and global state management using Redux.
 - Utilize cookies and JWTs for temporary data storage.
 - Leverage React hooks and functions for enhanced functionality.

-## Getting Started

-To start the course, simply clone this repository and follow the instructions provided in the course materials.